7 FAM 1830

 b.
 The Operations Center will convey the request to the regional bureau, EB, OFM and CA. Depending on the nature of the disaster, DS may also be included in the Department “Fly-Away Team” going to the scene of the domestic aviation disaster.
 The nature of the issues identified by the NTSB and S/ES-O-CMS will determine which Department of State officers should comprise the Departments Fly Away Team(s).

 c.
 Role of CA Fly Away Team Members: The CA team members will coordinate with U.S. embassies and consulates abroad to facilitate issuance of U.S. passports to U.S. citizen family members living abroad and U.S. visas to eligible family members of foreign victims, resolve any death certificate issues, and provide briefings for U.S. citizen families abroad.
-CA/OCS/L (Consular Affairs, Overseas Citizens Services, Office of Legal Affairs) and L/CA (Office of the Legal Adviser Consular Affairs) will coordinate with U.S. state governments on questions regarding presumptive death certificates.
+The Office of Legal Advisor for Consular affairs (L/CA) will coordinate with U.S. state governments on questions regarding presumptive death certificates.

 7 FAM 1800 Appendix A Managing Stress and the Consular Crisis Worker